Elfi91/Exercise_Dictionary-List/README.md

 Every two: [15, 22, 28, 27, 20]

 ## Exercise 1.3: Sorting and Searching
-Objective: Sort lists and check for element existence.
+Goal: Sort lists and check for element existence.

 Instructions:
-- Create a list named prices containing: [45.5, 12.0, 78.3, 23.1, 56.7]
+- Create a list named prices containing:
+    [45.5, 12.0, 78.3, 23.1, 56.7]
 - Create a sorted copy of the list (using sorted())
 - Find the minimum and maximum price
 - Check if 23.1 is in the list